Tolantongo: Resort

+The resort is open every day with pools, a restaurant, and grocery store, in addition to the three hotels and campgrounds.

 Ecological zone

 The resort is located in a semi-desert zone, surrounded by rock formations carved by water flow and geological pressures.
 Exposed rock shows sedimentary layers that have folded.
 This and water erosion have created capricious forms that are all around this part of Hidalgo state.
 The high peaks in this area are often shrouded in mist.
 Cacti and semi-arid vegetation predominate in the hills above the canyon, with pine trees at the higher elevations.
 The rugged peaks have a great deal of biological diversity.
 Among the plant species to be found are yucca (Yucca spp), mesquite (Prosopis spp.), tall cacti called “viejitos” (little old ones) (Cephalocereus senilis), named so because their upper spines whiten and flatten, creating a grey-hair-like look, gumbo-limbos (Bursera simaruba), poinsettias (Euphorbia pulcherrima) as well as the abundant magueys that have been used for centuries to make pulque, a fermented beverage.
 Animals that can be seen include raccoons (Procyon lotor), greater roadrunners (Geococcyx californianus), hooded skunks (Mephitis macroura), white-nosed coatis (Nasua narica) and white-winged doves (Zenaida asiatica).
 Also, the area has been inhabited by various indigenous peoples such as the Otomi, the Mexica, the Toltecs and the Tepehua.

 To arrive at the resort, one must leave the highway and travel down an unpaved road that winds its way down the side of one of the canyon walls.
 At the bottom of the canyon, the vegetation changes from semi-desert to semi-tropical due to the abundance of water and the humid warmth the river and falls give to the place.
 In some areas, the vegetation is quite exuberant.
 The beauty of the area enticed a Mexican soap opera or “telenovela” to shoot a number of romantic scenes here.